 40-yard construction roll-off

-The 40-yard roll-off stretches 22 feet long by 8 feet wide and stands 8 feet tall, with about 5 tons included for the job.
+The 40-yard roll-off measures 22 feet long, 8 feet wide, and 8 feet tall, with about 5 tons included for the job.

 Construction Debris, Drywall, Lumber Acceptance

-Construction roll-off containers accept the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
-These materials are sorted at the Lakeland transfer station to maximize recovery — contractors often utilize commercial recurring hauling agreements for these jobs.
-Please consult EPA construction debris recycling guidance to learn about proper material-stream management for your specific project site.
+Our roll-off units accept the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
+This material is sorted at the Lakeland facility to maximize recovery — contractors on steady jobs often set up commercial recurring hauling agreements for these projects.
+You can check the EPA construction debris recycling guidance for industry standards on managing your container contents.

 • Framing lumber and offcuts